Led by Yale’s Environmental Leadership & Training Initiative

 The Yale School of Forestry & Environmental Studies (Yale F&ES) has been at the forefront of bringing science to solutions for over 100 years.
 We are known for innovative scholarship, practice and impactful engagement that advance solutions for complex natural resource and environmental challenges.
 Our mission is to lead the world toward a sustainable future with cutting-edge research, teaching and public engagement on society’s evolving and urgent environmental challenges.
 Our graduates go on to become nationally and internationally recognized environmental leaders.

-The Environmental Leadership & Training Initiative (ELTI) is a global reference for practical training on tropical conservation and restoration.
+The Environmental Leadership & Training Initiative at Yale University (ELTI) is a global reference for practical training on tropical conservation and restoration.
 Our online and field courses integrate the science of Yale F&ES with the applied expertise of ELTI’s global network of partners.
 Our mission is to empower people from all sectors and backgrounds to restore and conserve tropical forest landscapes using strategies that support biodiversity and livelihoods.
 ELTI alumni become innovative leaders who achieve tangible results for people and the environment.